ASHUTOSH-SG/GuessMyNumber/README.md

 # GuessMyNumber

-A retro-styled game where the player tries to guess a random number between 1 and 20.
+A retro-styled game where the player tries to guess a random number between 1 - 20.

 link = https://ashutosh-sg.github.io/GuessMyNumber/